LabEG/XMLDOCFormatter.js/README.md

 ```

 ## Options
-- source, source file or directory for formatting.
+- `--source` or `-s`, source file or directory for formatting.
-- output, output path for formatted file or directory.
+- `--output` or `-o`, output path for formatted file or directory.
-- streambuffer, buffer size for streamreader.
+- `--streambuffer` or `-sb`, buffer size for streamreader.

+## Code Style
+- Closure compiler compability,
+- Using JSDoc for documentations,
+- OOP oriented,
+- All code checking by JSHint and JSLint.

 ## Questions, Bugs, Feature requests
 All this you can leave in the appropriate section [issues](../../issues).